 Under the new law, those tight restrictions got even tighter.
 For post-2017 years, casualty losses are generally allowable only for losses attributable to natural disasters like hurricanes and floods—plus those losses must occur in disaster areas declared by the president to be eligible for federal assistance.

 Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs include No Touching, Doctor’s Orders and In Your Debt.
+His previous articles include No Touching, Doctor’s Orders and In Your Debt.
 Information about his books is available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.